zjc19891106/ChatroomUIKit/README.md

 // Choose ProjectManager > Operation Manager > Chat Room and click Create Chat Room and set parameters in the displayed dialog box to create a chat room.
 Get the chat room ID to pass it in to the following `launchRoomView` method.
 // 2.
 Create a chat room view with `ChatroomView` by passing in parameters such as layout parameters and the array of extension button model protocols of the bottom toolbar.
-// It is recommended that the width of ChatroomView should be initialized as the width of the screen and the height should be no less than the height of the screen minus the height of the navigation. let roomView = ChatroomUIKitClient.shared.launchRoomView(roomId: String,frame: CGRect, is owner: Bool)
+// It is recommended that the width of ChatroomView should be initialized as the width of the screen and the height should be no less than the height of the screen minus the height of the navigation. let roomView = ChatroomUIKitClient.shared.launchRoomViewWithOptions(roomId: self.room?.chatroomId ?? "", frame: CGRect(x: 0, y: self.playView.frame.maxY, width: self.view.frame.width, height: 336+BottomBarHeight), ownerId: "Chatroom's owner user id")
 // 3.
 Add to the destination frame.
 // 4.
 Add users to the chat room on the Console.
 // Choose ProjectManager > Operation Manager > Chat Room.
 Select View Chat Room Members in the Action column of a chat room and add users to the chat room in the displayed dialog box.